maicaalmonte/maicaalmonte/README.md

 #
 **📌"Health is wealth.
-When your health declines, you think of nothing else in life but to feel physically better"😊**
+When your health declines, you think of nothing else in life but feeling physically better"😊**
 #
 **👩‍💻 automating my tasks so i could have more time to disassociate**
 #